 The Vibe: This old school diner has been a neighborhood favorite since 1936.
 The décor evokes images of Brooklyn’s diner culture that is sadly fading.
 Sit at a table and feel like you’ve stepped in a time warp at this family friendly beloved restaurant that is apart of Brooklyn’s history and soak in the charming ambiance.

-What to Order: The blueberry-and-ricotta pancakes are a local favorite, but you can order anything off the menu and you can't go wrong, even the toast is good.
-Don’t forget to wash your food down with an egg cream or a cherry-lime rickey.
-If it’s too early for a sugar rush, just order a cup of coffee.
+What to Order: The blueberry-and-ricotta pancakes are a local favorite, but everything on the menu is especially good—even the toast!
+Don’t forget to wash your food down with an old-school egg cream or a cherry-lime rickey.

 What to do After Breakfast: Located in Prospect Heights, it’s a short walk to The Brooklyn Museum, The Brooklyn Botanic Garden, and the main branch of the Brooklyn Public Library, or you can explore the shops on Washington Avenue in Prospect Heights.

-The Vibe: This twelve seat cozy restaurant in Williansburg is only open for breakfast and lunch, and in the evenings turns into another restaurant.
+The Vibe: This twelve seat cozy restaurant in Williansburg is only open for breakfast and lunch, and in the evenings becomes YUJI Ramen, a seperate restaurant with a totally different menu.
 The good news is each morning you can enjoy a traditional Japanese breakfast without having to hop on a flight to Japan.

 What to Order: At Okonomi, you can have Ichiju sansei, "a traditional style of Japanese set meal.
-Consisting of seven-grain rice served with miso soup, roasted fish, vegetables, and an egg, ichiju sansai."
-Just to note, there is no menu and you "are invited to come and choose from our daily selection of fish prepared in four different ways: shio yaki (salt-roasted), saikyo miso (sweet miso), sake kasu (sake lees), and kombu jime (dry kelp cured).
+Consisting of seven-grain rice served with miso soup, roasted fish, vegetables, and an egg."
+Just to note, there is no menu and you "are invited to come and choose from [the] daily selection of fish prepared in four different ways: shio yaki (salt-roasted), saikyo miso (sweet miso), sake kasu (sake lees), and kombu jime (dry kelp cured).
 At Okonomi, "everybody gets the same set meal like a family."

 The Vibe: Recently opened in the Hilton in Downtown Brooklyn, Black Walnut is not just your standard hotel restaurant.
-Run by Carroll Gardens chef & restaurateur Rob Newton (Nightingale Nine; Wilma Jean; Smith Canteen), the breakfast menu has an inventive twist on standard classics and the space is airy and welcoming.
+Opened by Carroll Gardens chef & restaurateur Rob Newton (Nightingale Nine; Wilma Jean; Smith Canteen), the breakfast menu puts a sophisticated twist on the classics like nachos and pretzels and the space is airy and welcoming.

-What to Order: Choose from one of the four breakfast sandwiches including a sandwich with Japanese milk bread, shaved ham, arugula, fried egg, and piave.
-Or order Lemon-Ricotta pancakes with maple-butter, candied pecans & powdered sugar.
+What to Order: Choose from one of the four breakfast sandwiches including a sandwich with Japanese milk bread, shaved ham, arugula, fried egg, and piave cheese.
+Or order the classic pancakes with maple-butter and mixed-berry compote.

 The Vibe: This casual French restaurant on Smith Street in Boerum Hill has a moderately priced and extremely tasty breakfast, as well as a very European feel.
 Grab a magazine from the wooden rack on the wall, and read while you dine at this local favorite.
-Choose a seat in the backyard patio in the warmer months.
+During the warmer months, you can choose a seat in the backyard patio.

 What to Order: Brioche French toast, spinach and goat cheese quiche, pancakes, eggs benedict, should sit at the top of your list.
-Just to note, go to the cash machine before you head to Cafe Luluc, because it's cash only.
+Make sure to take a trip to the ATM before you head to Cafe Luluc, because it's cash only.

 What to do After Breakfast: Stroll down Smith Street, the main shopping drag in Boerum Hill.
 Once you reach Atlantic Avenue, make a right and continue down toward Flatbush.
 Atlantic Avenue has numerous boutiques.
 Be sure to stop in Erica Weiner to check out her jewelry and Kimera for clothes.